acuminous/power-merge/README.md

 ```

 ## But wait, there's more...
+A rules driven merge libary wouldn't be much use if you couldn't compose your own rules.
+Here's how...

 ### 1. Write your own rules
 ```js
 const { and, eq, unionWith } = pm.commands